Nataliya Usova: Senior

 In 2024, she began competing as a senior.
 In April, she was the runner-up behind Takhmina Ikromova in her first senior Uzbekistan National Championships.
 In mid-April, she participated in her first senior international competition, the World Cup Baku, where she placed 12th in the all-around and was eighth in the ribbon final.
 She finished 29th in the all-around but won a bronze medal in the clubs final at the Tashkent World Cup.

 She competed at the Asian Championships in May, where she won a gold medal in the team competition with her teammates Ikromova and the senior group.
 Individually, she won a silver medal with clubs.

 In March 2025, she competed at the Gymnastik International in Fellbach, where she won the bronze all-around medal behind Anastasia Simakova and Liliana Lewińska.
 She also won a gold medal in the hoop final and a bronze medal with clubs.
 She next competed at the World Cup in Sofia, where she placed 39th in the all-around.

-At the Asian Championships in May, she only competed with ribbon.
+At the 2025 Asian Championships in May, she only competed with ribbon.
 She qualified for the final and won the silver medal.

+In 2026, she competed at the World Cup in Sofia, where she ended on 21st place in all-around.
+She qualified to ribbon final, finishing on 8th place.
+At the 2026 Asian Championships in May, she won gold medal in team competition alongside Ikromova, Sarantseva and senior group.
+She also won bronze medal in all-around behind Aibota Yertaikyzy.
+In apparatus finals, she took silver with ribbon, bronze with clubs and 5th place with hoop.